Physium/wjloh/_posts/2018-11-5-homelab-setup-v1.md

 * 1 X Dell Workstation M4800 ( 2 x SSD 512, 32GB RAM, spare for now )
 * 1 x 8 port 1G D-LINK unmanaged switch

+If you have notice, all of the NUC boxes including the Workstation comes with 2 SSDs.
+This means that I'll be able to run vSAN across the boxes as vSAN requires a minimum of 1 cache and 1 capacity disk.
+This reduces the need of me sourcing for an additional shared storage just so I can mess with vSphere related high availability features.

 ## Setup Overview
 Below is a quick overview of the physical setup of my lab environment.